FascinatedBox/lily-parsekit/README_bindgen.md

 ### var <name> ':' <type>

 This makes `<name>` available to the interpreter.
 Var loading is done by having a var loading function push a value onto the interpreter.
+Var loaders must begin with `load_var_` as a prefix.
 A var loader can push a value as simple or as complex as they wish.
 A var loader should never have side-effects such as executing code or relying on global data.
 Here's an example that exports apache's request method as `server.http_method`.

 ```
 /**